The Thrive For Good Growing Food Course

 I’ll also mention some other options you could use instead.

-We prepare a garden bed to make it easy for seeds to germinate and grow, and for planted plants to get comfortable and start making roots.
+We prepare the soil to make it easier for seeds to germinate and grow, and for planted plants to become established and start forming roots.

 We also want that soil to have a good balance of water, air, nutrients, and beneficial biology.

-Today, I’m using an established method called deep soil penetration, aka double digging, because, with just a shovel and a garden fork, I can make the soil ready for planting and unencumbered root growth right away.
+Today, I’m using an established method called deep soil penetration, also known as double digging, because, with just a shovel and a garden fork, I can prepare the soil for planting and promote unencumbered root growth right away.

 It will have sufficient air space to support roots and beneficial soil organisms.
-Soils without enough air tend to promote organisms that are harmful to plants.
+Soils lacking sufficient air tend to promote the growth of organisms that are harmful to plants.

 Some other options:

 The first is tilling with a gas-powered machine.
-Most home tillers go 3-6″ deep, although some can get 8″ down.
+Most home tillers go 3-6” deep, although some can get 8” down.
 This is similar to digging by hand, but you can’t go nearly as deep with a tiller, and proponents of double digging say it’s less hard on soil structure and biology.
-That said, it is a fast and easy way to get a big area of soil prepared for planting, so I understand why some people like it.
+That said, it is a fast and easy way to prepare a large area of soil for planting, so I understand why some people prefer it.
 Back when I was installing gardens for clients, I used a tiller because time was of the essence.

 The second method is sheet mulching, which is where you lay down a thick layer of organic materials, 12-24 inches thick, often starting with a layer of cardboard or newspaper to block the grass/weeds and then piling on some combination of materials like manure, straw, leaves, and grass clippings.
 That can be an excellent option if you have 6-24 months to wait for it to become usable.
 And there are even a couple of things you can grow there in the meantime, the common one being potatoes.

-The third method is to buy some topsoil, 2-way mix, or 3-way mix and put it right on top of your soil, making a raised bed perhaps 6-12″ high.
-I don’t love 3-way mix because it usually contains peat, a non-renewable resource that really isn’t that useful to have in the soil.
-My preference would be a 2-way mix of topsoil and compost, whether you buy it already mixed or make it yourself with 75% topsoil and 25% compost.
-You can use some boards, rocks, or any number of other things to keep the soil within a defined area, or if it’s moist and not too high, it may hold its shape without being supported.
+The third method is to buy some topsoil, 2-way mix, or 3-way mix and put it right on top of your soil, making a raised bed perhaps 6-12” high.
+I don’t love 3-way mix because it usually contains peat, a non-renewable resource that isn’t particularly useful in the soil.
+My preference would be a 2-way mix of topsoil and compost, whether you buy it already mixed or make it yourself with a 75% topsoil and 25% compost ratio.
+You can use boards, rocks, or any other materials to keep the soil within a defined area.
+Alternatively, if the soil is moist and not too high, it may retain its shape without support.

 Double Digging A Bed